 Continuing along Beaufort Street we crossed over for a closer look at St Albans Church before turning left at Lincoln Street, intrigued by a smokestack in the near distance.
 We discovered that the Lincoln Street Ventilation Stack, also known as Dumas' Folly, was built in 1941 as an experimental sewer vent.
 It was unsuccessful but remains as a heritage listing for it's Art Deco style.
 We then went in search of the church belonging to the beautiful golden cupolas we could see walking along Lincoln Street.
 A short distance up Smith St we found the Serbian Orthodox Church of St Sava.
 The things you discover when you are exploring on foot!

-Back to Beaufort Street we headed to Bulwer Street where we walked through Birdwood Square Park crossing back to walk up Bulwer Avenue (yes...totally confusing with two intersecting streets having the similar names!) which took us past the old and new buildings of Highgate Primary School.
+Back to Beaufort Street we headed to Bulwer Street where we walked through Birdwood Square Park which now boasts a brand new playground (pictures to follow).
+From here we crossed back over Bulwer Street to walk up Bulwer Avenue (yes...totally confusing with two intersecting streets having the similar names!) which took us past the old and new buildings of Highgate Primary School.

 Walking along Lincoln and Bulwer and the other streets of Highgate it was a pleasure looking at the different styles of architecture on these beautiful older homes.